monmima/main-aide-memoire/vuejs/README.md

     sudo npm -g i @vue/cli

+## Upgrading NodeJS/NPM

+If you have not update NodeJS/NPM, you will probably need to do this.
+Based on a [tutorial by Steve Griffith](https://www.youtube.com/watch?v=C9gehlXhS6U).

+1. Clear out the cache

+        npm cache clean -f

+1. Install N

+        sudo npm install -g n

+1. Run N

+        sudo n stable

+1. Before checking for the version of NPM, close you Terminal window and reopen it.
+This way, you will be sure the version number was updated.

+You could also replace **stable** with **latest** or with a specific version number such a **7.1.2**.

 ## Creating a VueJS project

 The easiest way to add Vuex in a project is to install it from the get-go: